TUM-DAML/seml/examples/README.md

   - `loguniform`:  Uniformly samples in log space between `min` and `max` as specified in the parameter dict.
   - `randint`: Randomly samples integers between `min` (included) and `max` (excluded).

+### Named Configurations
+`sacred`, the on which experiments are based on, allows to define subgroups of configurations via its [named configurations](https://sacred.readthedocs.io/en/stable/configuration.html#named-configurations) feature.
+These can either be defined in external files (yaml, json, ...) or in functions decorated with `experiment.named_config`.
+SEML also supports this functionality by defining parameter groups that have the prefix `'$named_config'`.
+Two config values can be defined for such parameter groups:
+- `name`: The name of the named config, i.e. the name of the python function or the path to the file to load
+- `priority`: Defines in which order the named configs will be loaded.
+Configs with lower priority will be listed first and thus resolved first.
+Therefore, the highest priority item will have the highest precedence.
+If no priority is given, this will be treated as `infinity`.
+Ties are broken based on the name of the named config.

 ## Add experiments to database

 All SEML commands follow the pattern